-- Adheres to established best practice protocols, guidelines and radiation oncologist directives - Calculates treatment unit parameters and doses to treatment volumes and points of interest. - Collaborates with the radiation therapist, medical physicist and radiation oncologist regarding the simulation and treatment processes and procedures. - Demonstrates safe handling, storing and disposal of brachytherapy sources. - Develops a treatment plan as prescribed by a radiation oncologist. - Ensures an independent machine-setting check is completed before treatment is delivered. - Makes the recommendation to discontinue patient treatment until equipment is operating properly. - Prepares or assists in preparing brachytherapy sources and equipment. - Reviews treatment planning data for accuracy and appropriateness prior to input into the patient's treatment record and initial treatment.
+- Adheres to established best practice protocols, guidelines and radiation oncologist directives. - Calculates treatment unit parameters and doses to treatment volumes and points of interest. - Collaborates with the radiation therapist, medical physicist and radiation oncologist regarding the simulation and treatment processes and procedures. - Demonstrates safe handling, storing and disposal of brachytherapy sources. - Develops a treatment plan as prescribed by a radiation oncologist. - Ensures an independent machine-setting check is completed before treatment is delivered. - Makes the recommendation to discontinue patient treatment until equipment is operating properly. - Prepares or assists in preparing brachytherapy sources and equipment. - Reviews treatment planning data for accuracy and appropriateness prior to input into the patient's treatment record and initial treatment.

-- Administers radioactive material enterally, parenterally or through new or existing vascular access devices or through other routes as prescribed by a licensed practitioner and under the supervision of an authorized user. - Coordinates and manages the collection and labeling of tissue and fluid specimens, including radiolabeling. - Demonstrates safe handling, receipt, storage and disposal of radioactive materials. - Determines optimum placement of ECG electrodes and correctly identifies ECG wave trigger and/or pattern. - Ensures that anyone who is pregnant is not in the magnetic resonance scanner bore or scan room during actual data acquisition or scanning, unless medically necessary when performing PET-MR. - Follows aseptic technique in the appropriate environments while preparing, compounding, dispensing and repackaging sterile and nonsterile radiopharmaceuticals in compliance with USP and FDA standards. - Follows appropriate USP standards for beyond-use date and vial puncture standard. - Follows USP standards for immediate use of sterile radiopharmaceuticals. - Maintains security of radioactive material to reduce radiation exposure to patients, personnel and general public. - Manipulates a radiopharmaceutical unit dose and performs dose pooling. - Monitors for internal exposure when applicable including bioassays, blood and urine collection as directed by RSO or designee. - Monitors shielding effectiveness. - Provides hearing protection to patient and others when performing PET- MR. - Uses appropriate positioning and/or insulation materials to protect the patient from excessive heating and burns when performing PET-MR. - Uses radiation detecting equipment. - Uses radiation shielding devices. - Wears a ring badge on the dominant hand, with the label facing the radiation source.
+- Administers radioactive material enterally, parenterally or through new or existing vascular access devices or through other routes as prescribed by a licensed practitioner and under the supervision of an authorized user. - Assesses and monitors the patient under minimal sedation. - Coordinates and manages the collection and labeling of tissue and fluid specimens, including radiolabeling. - Determines optimum placement of ECG electrodes and correctly identifies ECG wave trigger or pattern. - Ensures that anyone who is pregnant is not in the magnetic resonance scanner bore or scan room during actual data acquisition or scanning, unless medically necessary when performing PET-MR. - Follows aseptic technique in the appropriate environments while preparing, compounding, dispensing and repackaging sterile and nonsterile radiopharmaceuticals in compliance with USP and FDA standards. - Follows appropriate USP standards for beyond-use date and vial puncture standard. - Follows USP standards for immediate use of sterile radiopharmaceuticals. - Maintains security of radioactive material to reduce radiation exposure to patients, personnel and general public.

+- Manipulates a radiopharmaceutical unit dose and performs dose pooling. - Monitors for internal exposure when applicable including bioassays, blood and urine collection as directed by RSO or designee. - Monitors shielding effectiveness. - Monitors the patient visually and aurally during the theranostic treatment. - Performs a remote PET/CT procedure when a certified technologist in nuclear medicine or PET is physically present with the patient. - Performs a remote PET/MR procedure when a certified technologist in nuclear medicine or PET, with MR Level 2 Personnel training, is physically present with the patient. - Performs a remote SPECT/CT procedure when a registered or certified technologist in nuclear medicine is physically present with the patient. - Performs safe handling, receipt, storage, preparation for transport and disposal of radioactive materials. - Provides hearing protection to the patient and others when performing PET- MR. - Uses appropriate positioning or insulation materials to protect the patient from excessive heating and burns when performing PET-MR. - Uses radiation detecting equipment. - Uses radiation shielding devices. - Wears a ring badge on the dominant hand, with the label facing the radiation source.

-- Assesses process flow. - Collects and analyzes data using standard tools. - Identifies variables and implements changes to improve performance. - Investigates adverse events and continuously monitors outcomes to minimize risk. - Uses knowledge to modify current practices.
+- Collects and analyzes data using quality improvement methods. - Develops strategies for maintaining improvement. - Identifies variables and implements changes to improve performance. - Investigates adverse events.